SoftUni-Internal/interactive-content/EN/05-Remote-Databases/02-Firebase.md

 # Firebase REST API CRUD Operations 1

+[vimeo-video]
+[stream language="EN" videoId="498355882/b742849899" default /]
+[stream language="RO" videoId="498355882/b742849899"  /]
+[/video-vimeo]

 Here are some of the methods we use when working with the database.

 In this example we will be using a Book database, which is already created for us on Firebase.

-**Note: You may not get the same results as shown in the examples below.
-This is because as people experiment with the database they can delete or create new books.
+**Note: You may not get the same results as shown in the examples below.**

+**This is because as people experiment with the database they can delete or create new books.
 This way the database will inevitably change.**

 Open **Postman** and create a new request.